-- Rotate lubricated finger in a clockwise direction for at least 10 seconds while maintaining contact with the bowel wall - Withdraw finger slowly and wait for bowel to empty which results in a reflex evacuation of faeces from the colon. - Stimulation may be repeated every 5-10 minutes until the rectum is empty or reflex activity ceases.
+- Rotate lubricated finger in a clockwise direction for at least 10 seconds while maintaining contact with the bowel wall - Withdraw finger slowly and wait for reflex evacuation of faeces from the colon - Stimulation may be repeated every 5-10 minutes until the rectum is empty or reflex activity ceases.
 The normal range would be between 3-6 stimulation episodes.
-If no reflex activity occurs following 3 episodes of stimulation, do not continue - Use digital removal of faeces if stool is still present in the rectum
+If no reflex activity occurs following 3 episodes of stimulation, do not continue - Use digital removal of faeces (DRF) if stool is still present in the rectum

-PROCEDURE 3: Digital removal of faeces
+PROCEDURE 3: Digital Removal of Faeces (DRF)

-- This involves inserting a gloved lubricated finger gently and slowly into the rectum - For a solid stool mass split and remove small sections of faeces, one at a time - · Repeat process until the bowel is empty of faeces
+- This involves inserting a gloved lubricated finger gently and slowly into the rectum - For a solid stool mass split and remove small sections of faeces, one at a time - Repeat process until the bowel is empty of faeces